Moms Talk is a feature on Dexter Patch that is part of an initiative to reach out to moms and families.

 Moms Talk will also be the place to drop in for a talk about the latest parenting hot topic.
 Where can we get information on local flu shot clinics for children?
 How do we talk to our children about the tsunami in Japan?
 How can we help our children's schools weather their budget cutbacks?

-Last week we asked how moms balance their hectic schedules and recieved no feedback.
+Last week we asked and recieved no feedback.
 So, this week we're turning our attention to something most people do in their spare time: watch television.

 So grab a cup of coffee and settle in as we start the conversation today with a question many parents face on days like today: